The Pug Dog Welfare & Rescue Association

 Adoption

 We are pleased to be open again in select regions, for new adoption applications following a necessary, temporary pause to handling nationwide general applications.
-This enabled us to focus on pug-specific adoption applications, shortening waiting times for the large number of pugs we had in our care, onto their forever homes.
+By focussing our resources on pug-specific adoption applications, we have shortened waiting times and reduced the large number of pugs we had in our care, onto their forever homes.

-This also meant we needed to rehome more older pugs & those with very individual or special-needs, plus bonded-pairs for which we tend to receive fewer applications for.
+This included rehoming more older pugs, those with very individual or special-needs, and bonded-pairs for which we tend to receive fewer applications for.

 You will find the latest details about which regions of the country we are accepting general adoption applications from, in our Adoption section, as well as any latest pug-specific homes appeals.